xnih/satori/README.md

 ### python related
 - python3
 - pypacker*
-- pcapy*  (Due to problems with pcapy I would recommend pcapyplus instead - depending on distro may need these installed prior:libpcap-dev, python3-dev; along with setuptools if using pip3 to install)
-- pcapyplus (same warnings as pcapy, but this seems to work with latest setuptools)
+- pcapyplus*
 - untangle*
-- requests*  (new requirement for the SSL fingerprinting)
+- requests*

 #### optional
-- netifaces* (while not specifically needed saves some error messages at least on rasbianos)
+- netifaces* (while not specifically needed saves some error messages depending on distro)

+#### retired/historic
+- pcapy*  (Due to problems with pcapy I would recommend pcapyplus instead - depending on distro may need these installed prior:libpcap-dev, python3-dev; along with setuptools if using pip3 to install)

 *(if you use pip to install it, remember to use pip3)